 Read more from Suzie on her blog I Am But Wandering.

-Become a guest writer
+Be a guest writer for Transformed Thru Travel

 If you’re a traveler with stories related to mental health & wellness and you want to share them here, take a look at my Guest Post Guidelines.
 Or join the growing Transformed Thru Travel Community on Facebook.
 It’s an encouraging and kind community for anyone who struggles with mental health issues but desperately wants to travel, and those who travel despite mental health issues.
 Let’s help each other travel more, with a purpose – to be transformed thru travel.